Keyclic/docs-en/reports.rst

         "transition": "accept"
     }

-**In progress and closing intervention**
+**In progress and closing operation**

-After being accepted, the intervention will be changed to "in progress" then "resolved", either by the assigned member or the admin.
+After being accepted, the operation will be changed to "in progress" then "resolved", either by the assigned member or the admin.

-**Life cycle of an intervention**
+**Life cycle of an operation**

 .. image:: images/operation_workflow.png

 **Comments**

-It's possible to comment an intervention :
+It's possible to comment an operation :

 .. code-block:: bash